-The MLS 690 Capstone Seminar revolves around the final revisions and completion of students' self-directed Capstone Projects.
+The MLS 690 Capstone Seminar revolves around the final revisions and completion of students' self-directed Capstone Projects, Portfolio, or Creative Project.
 The liberal arts skills and knowledge-and perspectives-gained through 12 credits of MLS Supporting Study and 12 credits of Explorations provide backgrounds, context, and especially depth for the relatively concentrated MLS Capstone Project.